coredns/coredns/plugin/loop/README.md

 There are many ways to work around this issue, some are listed here:

 * Add the following to `kubelet`: `--resolv-conf <path-to-your-real-resolv-conf-file>`.
-Your "real" `resolv.conf` is the one that contains the actual IPs of your upstream servers, and no local/loopback addresss.
+Your "real" `resolv.conf` is the one that contains the actual IPs of your upstream servers, and no local/loopback address.
   This flag tells `kubelet` to pass an alternate `resolv.conf` to Pods.
-For systems using `systemd-resolved`, `/run/systemd/resolve/resolv.conf` is typically the location of the "real" `resolv.conf`, although this can be diffrent depending on your distribution.
+For systems using `systemd-resolved`, `/run/systemd/resolve/resolv.conf` is typically the location of the "real" `resolv.conf`, although this can be different depending on your distribution.
 * Disable the local DNS cache on host nodes, and restore `/etc/resolv.conf` to the original.
 * A quick and dirty fix is to edit your Corefile, replacing `proxy . /etc/resolv.conf` with the ip address of your upstream DNS, for example `proxy .
 8.8.8.8`.
 But this only fixes the issue for CoreDNS,